Hairdressing apprentices

 Other apprentice entitlements

-Visit the Apprentice entitlements page and select ‘hair and beauty’ from the industry list to find out about other entitlements including:
+Visit our Apprentices page and select ‘hair and beauty’ from the industry list to find out about other entitlements including:

 - pay increases during an apprenticeship